mikeorr/WebHelpers2/docs/modules/html/builder.rst

       ``disabled=True`` renders as 'disabled="disabled"', while
       ``disabled=False`` is not rendered at all.

-      The default set is conservative; it includes only "defer", "disabled", "multiple", and "readonly".
+      The default set is conservative; it includes only "checked", "defer", "disabled", "multiple", "readonly", and "selected".
 We may add to this later as more standard boolean attributes are identified.

    .. data:: compose_attrs